muxinc/media-chrome/README.md

 </player-chrome>
 ```

-## Using &lt;player-chrome&gt; with other frameworks
-* React...
-* View...
-* Angular...

-## Customizing &lt;player-chrome&gt;
+## Customizing the controls
-To customize player-chrome, remove the `defaultControls` attribute and use the built in control elements to include only the controls you want and customize how they look.
+To customize player-chrome, remove the `defaultControls` attribute and use the included control elements to add only the controls you want and in whatever order you want.
 ```html
 <player-chrome>
   <video